Observability

 exposure:

-include: health,prometheus,gateway-status
+include: health,prometheus,gateway-status,info

 prometheus: